 If your family has been granted a confirmation of permanent residence, your children can register in our schools.
-Please bring your documentation from Citizen and Immigration Canada to our Newcomer Student Centre
+Please bring your documentation from Citizen and Immigration Canada to our Newcomer Student Centre when registering.

 What if I am in Canada on a study or work permit?

 If you have entered Canada on either a study (for full time studies only) or a work permit, you may register your children in our schools without having to pay a tuition fee.
-Please bring your documentation (study or work permit) from Citizenship and Immigration Canada to your appointment at our Newcomer Student Centre
+Please bring your documentation (study or work permit) from Citizenship and Immigration Canada to your appointment at our Newcomer Student Centre.